cjnevin/Papyrus/README.md

 ![](https://reposs.herokuapp.com/?path=ChrisAU/Papyrus&style=flat)

-Scrabble game written in Swift implementing the PapyrusCore for the game logic.
+Scrabble game written in Swift 3 (beta 1) implementing the PapyrusCore for the game logic.

 Features:
 - Ability to calculate a hint